Uchi and sister-concept Uchibā to open in early 2026

 You’re moving to Charlotte.
 Have you been able to find any places in the city that you enjoy or can’t wait to try?

 First, I want to shout out my buddy Sam Hart over at counter—.
-Seeing his dedication, his craft, and what his team is doing there, I knew he was going to get a star.
+Seeing their dedication, their craft, and what their team is doing, I knew they were going to get a star.
 I love milkbread, Haberdish, Workman’s Friend, Optimist Hall, and Supperland.
 There are just so many great chefs doing incredible work.

 The big question: when can diners try Uchi and Uchibā?